Recovid/Controller/C_Controller/README.md

-# How build real firmware
+# How to build real firmware

 Both scenarios need a proper install of STM32CubeIDE.

-If you need to use UART4 instead of UART2 (real case scenario and not debug using USB port on Nucleo), you should pass an extra options to Cmake: "-DRASPI_CONFIG=1"
+If you need to use UART4 instead of UART2 (real case scenario and not debug using USB port on Nucleo), you should pass an extra options to Cmake: "-DRASPI_CONNECTION=1"

 ## Using windows